BBVA/sessionclassification/README.md

 It is a probabilistic classifier based on Bayes' theorem and some additional simplifying hypotheses.
 The parameters used to train this classifier are the characteristics of the distributions of the training set.

-In the *NetworkSessionClassification* notebook you can see how the model is applied to each package, and the result is summarized per session.
+In the *NetworkSessionClassification* notebook you can see how the model is applied to each packet, and the result is summarized per session.

 ## Algorithm

 After training the algorithm that detects whether a packet is encrypted or not, you should find a way to give a result per session.
 To fulfill this purpose, a class that is potentially deployable in production is developed, which is found in the *NetworkSessionClassification* notebook.

-The labels of the packages are -1 and 1 to be able to know how encrypted or unencrypted it is, since if the labels of the packages were 0 and 1, one could only know how encrypted it is.
+The labels of the packets are -1 and 1 to be able to know how encrypted or unencrypted it is, since if the labels of the packets were 0 and 1, one could only know how encrypted it is.

 When answering if a session is encrypted or not, the following values are collected:

-- **Vector P**: classification of the package within a session.
+- **Vector P**: classification of the packet within a session.
 That will be -1 in the unencrypted packets and 1 in the encrypted ones
 - **Vector L**: size of each packet within a session

 The product of both vectors is added and the result is normalized with a hyperbolic tangent.